 Student Financial Services creates a "student account" for each student.
-This account is used both for charges (like tuition, housing, meal plans, etc.) and for accepted financial aid.
-Once an account has been set up for you, the University will send you a Net ID and instructions on how to activate your Net ID and how to access your account in the Student Information System at http://www.yale.edu/sis.
+This account is used both for charges (tuition, fees, housing, health insurance, etc.) and for accepted financial aid.
+Once an account has been set up for you, the University will send you a Net ID and instructions on how to activate your Net ID and how to access your account on YaleHub.
 Here are some of the things that you will be able to do electronically: